CadeArch/WhatIf_App/README.md

 ## second user test
     3 players
     - a group played game smoothly multiple times no issue!
-    - need to fix when players from group split and go to new group, issues with a user that wasnt a host goes to new group and isnt a host there as well
+    - need to fix when players from group split and go to new group, DONE

 ## questions